Secured Overnight Finance Rate (SOFR) Loans Explained

 What is a SOFR Loan?

 A SOFR loan is an adjustable rate mortgage in which the interest rate remains fixed for a specific period of time.
-With an adjustable rate mortgage, you’re often able to secure a low interest rate for a number of years before and once this introductory period ends, the interest rate adjusts based on the SOFR index.
+With an adjustable rate mortgage, you’re often able to secure a low interest rate for a number of years.
+Once this introductory period ends, the interest rate adjusts based on the SOFR index.

 What this means for you as a borrower is that your interest rate can go up or down depending on the SOFR index and market conditions.
 With a 6 month SOFR loan, your rate will be adjusted every 6 months based on the index.
 Keep in mind that there’s a cap on the amount your interest rate can rise, so, even with an adjustable rate mortgage, your interest rate can’t keep rising indefinitely.